CATS NEED WATER BUT ARE NOT GREAT DRINKERS

 A WATER FOUNTAIN ENTICES YOUR CAT TO DRINK MORE

 Consider a water fountain an investment towards your cat’s health and well-being.
-A fountain’s foremost advantage is that the running water it provides encourages your cat to drink in a number of ways.
+A fountain’s foremost advantage is that the running water encourages your cat to drink in a number of ways.
 Having evolved from predators, domestic cats have good hearing and peripheral vision in detecting movement.
 The sound and motion of flowing water is attractive to cats especially the more curious and playful ones.
 The movement of water also creates a better visual cue for cats to see where the water surface level is.
-This helps so they are able to drink without having to get their nose and whiskers wet.
+This helps them to be able to drink without having to get their nose and whiskers wet.
 Since a fountain recirculates water, the movement infuses oxygen to water & removes odours.
 It also keeps water cool and is better tasting so your cat drinks their water even in times when you are not around to keep changing the water in the dish.

 Having read this page you must agree that all domestic cats need a water fountain… So get yours today!
 The cascading water gives your cat hours of playful entertainment while enticing your feline to drink more.
 It will also give you the peace of mind that your cat is getting the water that they need.